Skinners Falls–Milanville Bridge

 The bridge stands as an engineering example from the early 20th century, earning recognition on the National Register of Historic Places in 1988.

-In 1904, an ice flood damaged the New York section, causing parts to float downstream to Skinners Falls, where the components were recovered for repairs.
+In 1904, an ice flood damaged the New York section, and parts drifted downstream to Skinners Falls where they were recovered and repaired.
+This incident reveals the challenges that early steel bridges faced in this river region.

 Location: Damascus Township